Gallost/laravel-base/README.md

 # How to setup a new Laravel app with Laravel-Base

+## Step 1
-1. Fork this repo and `git pull` into the directory where you want to initialize the project (e.g. if `pwd = /home/user/src` we will be creating the new Laravel app at `home/user/src/laravel-app`).
+Fork this repo and `git pull` into the directory where you want to initialize the project (e.g. if `pwd = /home/user/src` we will be creating the new Laravel app at `home/user/src/laravel-app`).

+## Step 2
-2. Open the directory you just pulled in an editor of your choice.
+Open the directory you just pulled in an editor of your choice.

+## Step 3
-3. Modify the the following parameters in `docker-compose.yml` according to your preference:
+Modify the the following parameters in `docker-compose.yml` according to your preference:

 | Variable | Description |
 | - | - |